 - If you are having trouble taking notes and preparing for exams, you can consult with a Peer Mentor.
 There is a Peer Mentor in every dorm.

-- If you are having difficulty with time management, note-taking and/or study strategies, you can schedule a meeting with the Academic Support and Learning Resources Specialist.
+- If you are having difficulty with time management, note-taking and/or study strategies, you can schedule a meeting with the Director of Academic Support.

 - You should also feel free to meet with your Dean and/or Counseling Services, particularly if other factors are impinging on your academic progress.